The Normans were descendants of Vikings who settled in Frankish territories of modern-day Normandy in the early 10th century.

 Henry I reasserted English control over Wales by persuading Welsh princes into declaring loyalty to him and building a large number of Norman castles in Wales.

 However, the Norman control soon eroded and by 1150, Henry II was attempting to reassert English control.
 He met with one defeat after another, although he received some kind of homage from two Welsh princes.

 The Norman Conquest had a long-lasting impact on the dynamics of portions of southern Europe and especially those of the British Isles.
 The Normans had traveled to England in the 11th century as invaders and most of the fighting warriors had landholdings both in England and back in Normandy.

 At the time, William The Conqueror declared fealty to the King of France.
 Over time, Norman nobility became mingled with the local Anglo-Saxon population.

 Allegiance to France also ended in time and Normans in England became independent of the political influence of the Normans in Normandy.
 Similar events took place in Ireland where Norman nobility became a permanent part of the country’s culture and history, unlike Wales where the Normans couldn’t find a secure foothold despite repeated attempts.

 The Normans were descendants of Vikings who initially settled in the southern regions of West Francia which eventually came to be called Normandy.

-They pushed into Ireland, Wales and Scotland, garnering control of most of the territories in all of these regions.
-The impact of the Normans was immense in British Isles where they became a part of the local population and founding many families which later turned into ruling dynasties of the British territories.
+They pushed into Ireland, Wales, and Scotland, garnering control of most of the territories in all of these regions.
+The impact of the Normans was immense in the British Isles where they became a part of the local population and founded many families which later turned into ruling dynasties of the British territories.